Introduction

 Transformation Opportunity Categories

-Digitization: Moving from paper/manual to digital.
+Digitization moves from paper and manual processes to digital ones.
 The Philippine Statistics Authority's digitization of business permit applications reduced processing time from 45 days to 3 days in pilot municipalities.

-Intelligent Automation: Applying AI/ML to decision-making.
+Intelligent Automation applies AI and ML to decision-making.
 A Philippine bank transformed credit assessment by implementing ML models that evaluate 200+ data points in seconds, compared to manual review of 15 data points over 2-3 days.

-Resequencing: Changing the order of activities.
+Resequencing changes the order of activities for better outcomes.
 A BPO company moved quality assurance from end-of-process to real-time during interaction, reducing defect rates from 12% to 3%.

 Philippine Regulatory Considerations